puranjayb/AWS-Potato/backend/lambda/file-upload/README.md

 - S3 upload failures
 - Database connection issues
 - File not found or access denied
+- File not ready for download (pending status)
+- Expired presigned URLs

 All errors are returned with appropriate HTTP status codes and error messages.